michaelrgarcia/transfer-vision/README.md

 ## CVC

 CVC does have useful features (live seat count, instant enrollment, etc.) but often fails to display courses that meet specific UC/CSU major requirements.
-More importantly, asynchronous options that may meet these requirements are often not shown on CVC.

-TransferVision adresses this, but it understandably lacks these features which are *exclusive* to the discretion of California Community Colleges.
+TransferVision adresses this, but it understandably lacks CVC's extra features which are *exclusive* to the discretion of California Community Colleges.
 More information can be found on CVC's [website](https://cvc.edu/).

 Here are various examples of TransferVision doing so: